irishakarpova/Data-Table-Comp_REST/README.md

 ```

-<p>In case I do a sorting function on Native javascript, I need to return a new object, not change my dataset by reference.</p>
+<p>If I use pure javascript, I need to return a new object, not change the current dataset</p>

 ```javaScript
     return  rezult.slice().sort((a, b) => {